 A guided birding tour of the region is the best way to find some, if not most, of the area’s sought-after species.
 Expect to find some, if not all, of the following species: Malleefowl, Scarlet-chested Parrot, Mulga Parrot, Regent Parrot, Major Mitchell’s Cockatoo, Red-lored, Gilberts & Rufous Whistler, Chestnut Quail-thrush, Southern Scrubrobin, Black-eared Miner, Striated Grasswren, Shy Heathwren, Mallee Emu-wren, up to 8 species of Honeyeater, Spotted Nightjar, Owlet Nightjar, Tawny Frogmouth and more.
 The day will be designed in consultation with you to maximise your birding experience.

-Your guide, Peter Waanders or Helga Kieskamp, has a long-standing involvement with management and monitoring in this region and we have taken countless birdwatchers out there over more than twelve years.
+Your local guides have a long-standing involvement with management and monitoring in this region and we have taken countless birdwatchers out there over more than 15 years.
 Read their testimonials.

 Still want to go birding here by yourself?
 Consider the following: (1) most times you need a 4WD vehicle; (2) most car rental companies don’t allow their vehicles off official roads; (3) in this semi-arid environment, birds are always on the move, and where they were last year, or even last month, may not be where they are today; (4) you’ll need a GPS or compass so you don’t get lost; (5) there’s no mobile/cell phone service out there if you do get lost; (6) we know where the birds are: we can confidently say that we spend more time out there chasing birds than anyone else…!

 Scroll down to contact us for further information, or to check availability and rates.